Skip to main content

 Note: In a typical CDM model implementation, the full set of Product Qualification functions would be invoked against each instance of the product in order to determine the inferred product type.
 Given the product model composability, a single product instance may be qualified as more than one type: for example in an Interest Rate Swaption, both the Option and the underlying Interest Rate Swap would be qualified.

-The CDM supports Product Qualification functions for Credit Derivatives, Interest Rate Derivatives, Equity Derivatives, Foreign Exchange, and Repurchase Agreements.
+The CDM supports Product Qualification functions for Credit Derivatives, Interest Rate Derivatives, Equity Derivatives, Foreign Exchange, Security Lending, and Repurchase Agreements.
 The full scope for Interest Rate Products has been represented down to the full level of detail in the taxonomy.
 This is shown in the example above, where the ZeroCoupon qualifying suffix is part of the function name.
 Credit Default products are qualified, but not down to the full level of detail.
 The ISDA Product Taxonomy v2.0 references the FpML transaction type field instead of just the product features, whose possible values are not publicly available and hence not positioned as a CDM enumeration.

-The output of the qualification function is used to populate the productQualifier attribute of the ProductTaxonomy object, which is created when a ContractualProduct object is created.
+The output of the qualification function is used to populate the productQualifier attribute of the ProductTaxonomy object, which is created when a NonTransferableProduct object is created.
 The product taxonomy includes both the product qualification generated by the CDM and any additional product taxonomy information which may come from the originating document, such as FpML.
 In this case, taxonomy schemes may be associated to such product taxonomy information, which are also propagated in the ProductTaxonomy object.

 Many different financial taxonomies may be used by various segments of the financial industry to describe the same product.
 To support a multitude of taxonomies without adding any specific identity to data types in the model, a Taxonomy type is used to identify the source and attributes any particular taxonomy structure.